-The keys to making data relevant and useable according to Gapminder Foundation are:
+The keys to making data relevant and usable according to the Gapminder Foundation are:

-- Free data is crucial.
-Start by testing the people who should use this data, so you see what they are most wrong about, and can direct the right information via one-pagers to them.
-There's a risk we'll communicate what they already know not what they don't'. - Then, it's important to include trends and their proportions, putting data into a bigger context to show the bigger picture. - Avoid fluff, skip buzzwords and skip the CV section which shouldn't be part of the report it can be included, but 'on the side'.
+- 1 Tree data is crucial.
+Start by testing the people who should use this data, so you can see what they are most wrong about, and can direct the right information via 1-pagers to them.
+There's a risk we'll communicate what they already know not what they don't. - Then, it's important to include trends and their proportions, putting data into a bigger context to show the bigger picture. - Avoid fluff, skip buzzwords and skip the CV section which shouldn't be part of the report it can be included, but 'on the side'.

-Key take aways from the roundtable discussions
+Key takeaways from the roundtable discussions

 Global health has climbed higher on the political agenda, partly due to the coronavirus pandemic.
 It is understood that Antimicrobial resistance (AMR) and Infection Prevention and Control (IPC) are integral to an effective pandemic response.
-However, an increase in the use of antibiotics to combat Covid-19 could have long-term health implications which we are yet to fully comprehend - and this is where robust IPC programs are at the heart of what we're doing moving forward.
-The roundtable agreed we must act intelligently to address the obstacles in facing future health challenges.
+However, an increase in the use of antibiotics to combat COVID-19 could have long-term health implications which we are yet to fully comprehend - and this is where robust IPC programmes are at the heart of what we're doing moving forward.
+The roundtable agreed that we must act intelligently to address the obstacles in facing future health challenges.
 The harm arising from avoidable and untreatable infection is simply too big of a threat for us to not engage in a proper, multi-stakeholder fashion.

-Behavioral change and innovation
+Behavioural change and innovation